Zilliqa/Scilla-Cookbook/docs/recipes/scilla-contract/natural.md

 # Natural Numbers

-NAT types are just natural numbers.
+NAT types are natural numbers.
 You can start at 0 using,

 ```Zero```